ssoelvsten/slides/README.md

-# Steffan Sølvsten : beamer slides
+# Steffan Christ Sølvsten : Slides

-A collection of slides used for presentations at conferences, seminars, workshops, and elsewhere.
+A collection of (LaTeX Beamer) slides used for presentations at conferences, seminars, workshops, and elsewhere.
 The compiled output can be found on the [out](https://github.com/SSoelvsten/slides/tree/out) branch.

 ## Overview